 4. Good design makes a product understandable

 Good design does not speak for itself.
 Rather, it employs the user’s intuition to clearly express its function.
 This is especially critical in designing UX.
 For example, if a common gesture is used for navigation like “swipe left” or “pinch to zoom”, incorporating these human-to-interface behaviours in your design will make the user’s navigation not only smoother but intuitive as well.

 5. Good design is unobtrusive

-Products exist to fulfill a purpose.
+Products exist to fulfil a purpose.
 They are neither decorative objects nor works of art.
 How you can apply this outside the realm of product design is to make sure you keep the end user or target audience’s needs in mind.
 Do your research.
-Whatever you design or communicate should fulfill that need and should always relate to them.
+Whatever you design or communicate should fulfil that need and should always relate to them.

 6. Good design is honest

 Good design does not make a product more innovative, powerful or valuable than it really is.
 In the age of clickbait, fake news and responsibility in advertising, this is more timely than ever.
 When you design or create content, you must make sure to carry through with what the brand or campaign promises.
 In other words, build it on authenticity, and be ready to back it up.
 Authenticity always wins.

 Good design avoids being fashionable, and as a result never appears antiquated.
 This is especially true when a branding agency develops brands.
 It is definitely better to create something that lasts rather than something trendy but will look outdated in a year.